-Below are some examples of logo designs we have created from scratch for our clients in the publishing sector.
+Below are some examples of publishing logo design we have created for our clients in the publishing sector.
 Please remember, your logo will be completely unique to your business.
-These real examples are just to give you an idea of the quality you can expect.
+These real examples are just to give you an idea of the great quality you can expect.
 You can change to view examples from a different industry by using the drop down menu.

 Do You Have Any Questions?

 First of all when it comes to the publishing industry it is a competitive niche in which every player needs to stand out.
 Above all, your publishing logo design is a prominent image that will help people recognize you in media.
 Therefore your logo should not only stand out in the crowd, it should also help your target audience easily distinguish what type of media company you are.

 Furthermore, the publishing industry encompasses many different types of businesses.
 After all, if you profit from the written word in any form, you’re probably a publisher.
 Common specialties in this niche include:

 Understandably, there are also many subsets within each of these categories.
 For instance, magazine publishing encompasses both the magazines themselves and companies that specialize in selling magazine subscriptions.
 The area of book launches has everything from agents who help aspiring writers understand how to get a book in print, to the book distributors who purchase and distribute written works.